 The price of Ether on public Digital Asset Trading Platforms has a very limited history, and during this history, Ether prices on the Digital Asset Markets more generally, and on Digital Asset Trading Platforms individually, have been volatile and subject to influence by many factors, including operational interruptions.
 While the Index is designed to limit exposure to the interruption of individual Digital Asset Trading Platforms, the Index Price, and the price of Ether generally, remains subject to volatility experienced by Digital Asset Trading Platforms, and such volatility could adversely affect the value of the Shares.
-For example, from July 1, 2019 through June 30, 2024, the Index Price ranged from \$109.83 to \$4,776.32, with the average being \$1,703.32.
-In addition, during the twelve months ended June 30, 2024, the Index Price ranged from \$1,531.25 to \$4,033.10.
-The Sponsor has not observed a material difference between the Index Price and average prices from the constituent Digital Asset Trading Platforms individually or as a group.
+For example, from July 23, 2024 (the commencement of the Trust's operations) through June 30, 2025, the Index Price ranged from \$1,465.07 to \$4,050.21, with the straight average being \$2,652.88 through June 30, 2025.
+The Sponsor has not observed a material difference between the Index Price and average prices from the Constituent Trading Platforms individually or as a group.
 The price of Ether more generally has experienced volatility similar to the Index Price during these periods.
 For additional information on movement of the Index Price and the price of Ether, see "Part I-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Historical NAV and Ether Prices" in the Q1 2024 Quarterly Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Historical NAV and Ether Prices" in the Q2 2025 Quarterly Report.